CSCfi/mscr-docs/docs/voc-service/getting-started.md

 Note: Do not update existing concepts in this Excel file, only add new concepts.
 If you update concepts that already exist in the glossary with this file, they will appear twice in the glossary.

-3. Select "Import concepts" from the dictionary where you want to add the concepts.
+3. Select "Import concepts" from the vocabulary where you want to add the concepts.

-4. Attach the desired file and click "Import concepts to the dictionary".
-This will open the dictionary's home page and you will see the concepts you added in the concept list.
+4. Attach the desired file and click "Import concepts to the vocabulary".
+This will open the vocabulary's home page and you will see the concepts you added in the concept list.

 #### Import existing SKOS vocabulary